getindata/gid-mdp-workshop/Session 2 - hands-on excercises.md

 select * from users
 ```
 ---
-**Step 4.** Modify the existing `stg_ecommerce__events.sql` model by adding JOIN statement and formatting country names, so the JOIN will not return any null values.
+**Step 4.** Modify the existing `stg_ecommerce__users.sql` model by adding JOIN statement and formatting country names, so the JOIN will not return any null values.
 Note that we were asked to filter out sensitive data - in staging layer there will be no user name and detailed address columns:

 ```
 {{